The Transporter: Critical response

 reviews, with an average rating of 5.6/10.
 The site's critics consensus reads: "The Transporter delivers the action at the expense of coherent storytelling."
 At Metacritic, the film received a weighted average score of 51 out of 100, based on 27 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Manohla Dargis, of the Los Angeles Times, complimented the action, saying, "[Statham] certainly seems equipped to develop into a mid-weight alternative to Vin Diesel.
 That's particularly true if he keeps working with director Corey Yuen, a Hong Kong action veteran whose talent for hand-to-hand mayhem is truly something to see."
 Roger Ebert wrote, "Too much action brings the movie to a dead standstill."
 Eric Harrison, of the Houston Chronicle, said, "It's junk with a capital J. The sooner you realize that, the more quickly you can settle down to enjoying it."

+Sequel

+A sequel titled Transporter 2 was released in 2005.